slimme-automatisering/.github/README.md

 Pieter Keuzenkamp is a passionate web developer and business consultant dedicated to empowering small businesses with technology.
 With a focus on innovation and customer-centric solutions, Pieter has helped numerous clients establish a strong online presence and achieve their business goals.

 ## Parent Enterprise: Slimme Automatisering
-Pieter Keuzenkamp Websites operates under the umbrella of **Slimme Automatisering** ([slimmeautomatisering.nl](https://slimmeautomatisering.nl)), a forward-thinking enterprise dedicated to smart automation solutions.
+SlimmeAutomatisering.nl operates under the umbrella of **Slimme Automatisering** ([slimmeautomatisering.nl](https://slimmeautomatisering.nl)), a forward-thinking enterprise dedicated to smart automation solutions.
 Slimme Automatisering provides:

 - **AI-Powered Automation**: Streamlining business processes with intelligent solutions.
 - **Custom Development**: Tailored tools to meet unique business needs.
 - **Strategic Consulting**: Expertise in implementing digital transformation strategies.

-Together, Pieter Keuzenkamp and Slimme Automatisering deliver integrated solutions that help businesses thrive in the digital age.
+Together, SlimmeAutomatisering.nl and Slimme Automatisering deliver integrated solutions that help businesses thrive in the digital age.

 ## Services
 - Custom websites and webshops